DKFZ-ODCF/IndelCallingWorkflow/README.md

 * Version update to 2.0.0

   - TiNDA workflow was updated
-   - Two local controls are removed and a new local control created from ~3000 WGS platypus variant calls were added.
+   - Two local controls are removed, and a new local control created from ~3000 WGS platypus variant calls were added.
    - gnomAD v2.1 exomes and genomes are added
    - Variants with MAF above 0.01 in any one of 3 of the background data sets (gnomAD exomes, gnomAD genomes or local control) were considered as common SNPs are were removed.
    - Rare germline variants and somatic variants are annotated with ANNOVAR using gencode v19 model